tariqajyusuf/fidesdocs/pages/fides/saas_connectors/advanced_configuration/saas_configuration.md

 ```

 Some endpoints might not have any external dependencies on `identity` or Dataset `reference` values.
 The way the Fides [graph traversal](../dsr_support/query_execution) interprets this is as an unreachable collection.
 At this time, the way to mark this as reachable is to include a `param_value` with an identity or a reference.

-In the future, collections like these will still be considered reachable even without this placeholder